GeodetischeInfrastructuur/crs-transformation-examples/README.md

 # NSGI coordinate reference system transformation examples

 The [NSGI](https://www.nsgi.nl/) is responsible for the CRS (coordinate reference system) of the Netherlands and their relations with international CRSs.
-The NSGI also gives advices and guidance about the usage of these CRSs.
-A large part of these are documented in the Guidance document (in: Dutch) ["Handreiking Gebruik coordinaatreferentiesystemen bij uitwisseling en visualisatie van geo-informatie"](https://docs.geostandaarden.nl/crs/crs/) and the [EPSG repository](https://epsg.org/home.html).
+The NSGI also gives advices and guidance about the usage of these CRSs. he Guidance document (in: Dutch) ["Handreiking Gebruik coordinaatreferentiesystemen bij uitwisseling en visualisatie van geo-informatie"](https://docs.geostandaarden.nl/crs/crs/) and the [EPSG repository](https://epsg.org/home.html) has documented the advices and guidelines that are relevant for exchange and visualisation of geo information.

 ## Goal